 Pirita tee 56

 Part of the Estonian History Museum, Maarjamäe Palace and park is the most well-preserved, summer manor complex in Tallinn today.
 Built in 1874 and commissioned by Count Anatoly Orlov-Davydov from St. Petersburg, it has played many different roles during its long history.
 This pa

-After extensive renovations, the Estonian Theatre and Music Museum is open with a permanent exhibition ‘Stories and Songs’.
+Estonian Theatre and Music Museum displays a permanent exhibition ‘Stories and Songs’.
 Stories and songs play an important role in every culture; they unite people and preserve our history.
 The museum tells the story of Estonian history using classic Est